Code of Ethics

 No code or policy can anticipate every situation that may arise.
 Accordingly this Code is intended to serve as a source of guiding principles for directors.
 Directors are encouraged to bring questions about particular circumstances that may implicate one or more of the provisions of this Code to the attention of the Chairman of the Governance Committee who may consult with inside or outside legal counsel as appropriate.

 No provision of this Code may be waived without the approval of the Board of Directors.
 Any such waiver must be promptly disclosed to the Company's stockholders.

 Directors who also serve as officers of the Company should read this Code in conjunction with the Company's Business Practices Guidelines

 Directors must avoid any conflicts of interest between the director and the Company.
 Any situation that involves or may reasonably be expected to involve a conflict of interest with the Company should be disclosed promptly to the Chairman and Chief Executive Officer or the Chairman of the Governance Committee.

 A conflict of interest can occur when a director's personal interest is adverse to or may appear to be adverse to the interests of the Company as a whole.
 Conflicts of interest also arise when a director or a member of his or her immediate family1 receives improper personal benefits as a result of his or her position as a director of the Company.

-This Code does not attempt to describe all possible conflicts of interest which could arise.
+This Code does not attempt to describe all possible conflicts of interest which could develop.
 Some of the more common conflicts from which directors must refrain however are described below.

-Personal use of Company assets.
-Directors may not use Company assets, labour or information for personal use unless approved by the Chairman of the Governance Committee or as part of a compensation or expense reimbursement programme available to all directors.
+- Personal use of Company assets.
+Directors may not use Company assets labor or information for personal use unless approved by the Chairman of the Governance Committee or as part of a compensation or expense reimbursement program available to all directors.

 2. Corporate Opportunities.